Let Agreed

 Tenancy agreement

-Once reference checks are complete and satisfactory, the landlord (or letting agent) and tenant will negotiate and sign a tenancy agreement outlining the rental terms, including the duration of the tenancy, rent, and responsibilities of both parties.
+Once reference checks are complete and satisfactory, the landlord (or letting agent) and tenant will negotiate and sign a tenancy agreement.
+This agreement outlines the rental terms, including the duration of the tenancy, rent, and responsibilities of both parties.

 Security deposit and rent

-The security deposit must be held in a government-approved deposit protection scheme and returned to the tenant at the end of the tenancy, subject to any deposit deductions for damages or unpaid rent.
-Make sure to be fully read upon rental scams and how to spot them.
+The security deposit must be held in a government-approved deposit protection scheme and returned to the tenant at the end of the tenancy.
+This is subject to any deposit deductions for damages or unpaid rent.
+Additionally, make sure to be fully read up on rental scams and how to spot them.

 Inventory and check-in

-An inventory detailing the property’s condition and any existing contents or furnishings will be conducted, and the tenant will be given the keys to the property.
+An inventory detailing the property’s condition and any existing contents or furnishings will be conducted.
+Then, the tenant will be given the keys to the property.

 What ‘Let Agreed’ means if you’re looking for a rental home

-For those still searching for a rental property, a ‘Let Agreed’ notice on a property listing indicates that the landlord has accepted an offer and is unlikely to consider additional applicants.
+For those still searching for a rental property, a ‘Let Agreed’ notice on a property listing indicates that the landlord has accepted an offer.
+Consequently, they are unlikely to consider additional applicants.

 However, the ‘Let Agreed’ status is not a guarantee that the rental agreement will be finalised.